-291. Plaintiffs re-allege and incorporate here by reference each and every allegation in paragraphs 1 through 281.

-292. Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above.

-293. SDSU provides its varsity student-athletes with certain benefits, including but not limited to, equipment, supplies, uniforms, locker rooms, scheduling for competitions, transportation and accommodations for travel, per diem for travel, coaching, tutoring and academic support services, practice and competition facilities, medical and training services, weight training and conditioning services, housing and dining services, sports information and publicity services, recruiting, video support, and other services.

-294. Under Title IX and 34 C.F.R. §106.41(c), SDSU must allocate these benefits equally between male athletes and female athletes.
-On a program-wide basis, it must provide female athletes with benefits that are comparable to those that it provides to male athletes.

-295. Defendants fail to provide female student-athletes with an equal allocation of these benefits.
+- 362. Plaintiffs re-allege and incorporate here by reference each and every allegation in the paragraphs above. - 363.
+Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above. - 364.
+SDSU provides its varsity student-athletes with certain benefits, including but not limited to, equipment, supplies, uniforms, locker rooms, scheduling for competitions, transportation and accommodations for travel, per diem for travel, coaching, tutoring and academic support services, practice and competition facilities, medical and training services, weight training and conditioning services, housing and dining services, sports information and publicity services, recruiting, video support, and other services. - 365.
+Under Title IX and 34 C.F.R. §106.41(c), SDSU must allocate these benefits equally between male athletes and female athletes.
+On a program-wide basis, it must provide female athletes with benefits that are comparable to those that it provides to male athletes. - 366.
+Defendants fail to provide female student-athletes with an equal allocation of these benefits.
 This failure constitutes sex discrimination in violation of Title IX.

-296. SDSU has not sufficiently allocated benefits (or the resources and budgets necessary to provide the benefits) to its female athletes.

-297. Defendants fail to provide equal athletic benefits in some or all of the categories set forth in the Regulations and the Policy Interpretation, including but not limited to:

-1. The provision of equipment, uniforms, and supplies; 15 2.
-Scheduling of games and practice time; 16 3.
-Travel, transportation, and per diem allowance; 17 4.
-Opportunity to receive coaching and academic tutoring; 18 5.
-Assignment and compensation of coaches and tutors; 19 6.
-Provision of locker rooms, practice and competitive 20 facilities; 21 7.
-Provision of medical and training services; 22 8.
-Provision of housing and dining facilities and services; 9.
-Publicity & sports information services; 23 10.
-Administrative support; 24 11.
-Recruiting resources and support; and 25 12.
-Resources necessary to provide any of the foregoing 26 benefits or to provide the female athletes with a genuine 27 28 - -
+- 367. SDSU has not sufficiently allocated benefits (or the resources and budgets necessary to provide the benefits) to its female athletes. - 368.
+Defendants fail to provide equal athletic benefits in some or all of the categories set forth in the Regulations and the Policy Interpretation, including but not limited to: - 1.
+The provision of equipment, uniforms, and supplies; - 2.
+Scheduling of games and practice time; - 3.
+Travel, transportation, and per diem allowance; - 4.
+Opportunity to receive coaching and academic tutoring; - 5.
+Assignment and compensation of coaches and tutors; - 6.
+Provision of locker rooms, practice and competitive facilities; - 7.
+Provision of medical and training services; - 8.
+Provision of housing and dining facilities and services; - 9.
+Publicity & sports information services; - 10.
+Administrative support; - 11.
+Recruiting resources and support; and - 12.
+Resources necessary to provide any of the foregoing benefits or to provide the female athletes with a genuine Division I athletic experience. - 369.
+Plaintiffs are harmed by SDSU's failure to provide its female student-athletes with an equal allocation of benefits and resources.
+Such harm includes lost educational opportunities, lost competitive advantage, less quality in participation opportunities, being subjected to sex discrimination, and the degrading and stigmatizing effects of that treatment.
+Accordingly, they are entitled to the relief requested herein.